lemmusai/compost/README.md

-# Sklearn-Wrappers
+# Compost

-This module intent to accelerate the development of machine learning projects.
-We built wrappers around the popular sklearn module in order to automate some pipeline and facilitate replication during inference.
+Stop using garbage in your machine learning models.
+Start composting !

 #